+Then the hydrodynamic system \eqref{eq:QHD} can be formally recovered from \eqref{eq:NLS_intro} by computing the associated balance laws; see, for instance, \cite{AMZ1}.
+Moreover, for strictly positive densities, the GCP quantities are related to $\psi$ through

+Hence, one expects the energy functional \eqref{eq:en} and the GCP functional \eqref{eq:higher} to be comparable to the first- and second-order Sobolev norms of $\psi$, respectively:

+Later, we shall rigorously justify these equivalences and establish the correspondence between the GCP framework for \eqref{eq:QHD} and the classical Sobolev theory associated with \eqref{eq:NLS_intro}.

-see also \cite{JMR}.
-Here the potential $S$ is given through the Madelung transformations \cite{Mad}, $\psi=|\psi|e^{iS}$ as the phase function associated to $\psi$, and it can be formally defined as $S=\frac{1}{i}\log\left(\frac{\psi}{|\psi|}\right)$.
-The hydrodynamic system \eqref{eq:QHD} can be formally recast from \eqref{eq:NLS} by defining the associated hydrodynamic variables $(\rho, J)=(|\psi|^2, \IM(\bar\psi\nabla\psi))$ and by computing the related balance laws, see for instance \cite{AMZ1}.
-Equation \eqref{eq:NLS_intro} was also independently introduced, in the case $f=0$, by Kostin \cite{Kos} (see also \cite{Y} and \cite{Na}) to derive a Schr\"odinger equation which was taking into account the interaction with Brownian particles.
-The usual difficulty entailed by the definition of the complex logarithm prevents us to study equation \eqref{eq:NLS_intro} with standard methods.
+Equation \eqref{eq:NLS_intro} was also independently introduced, in the case $f=0$, by Kostin \cite{Kos} (see also \cite{Na} and \cite{Y}) to derive a Schr\"odinger equation that takes into account the interaction with Brownian particles.
+The multivalued nature of the complex logarithm prevents us from studying equation \eqref{eq:NLS_intro} with standard methods.

-To prove Theorem \ref{thm:glob2}, we first show the the well-posedness of the Cauchy problem for Schr\"odinger-Langevin equation \eqref{eq:NLS_intro}.
-Then we rigorously establish the equivalence between QHD system \eqref{eq:QHD} and equation \eqref{eq:NLS_intro} for solutions with strictly positive density, by the methods of wave function lifting \cite{AMZ1,AMZ2} (see also \cite{HaoMinE}) and polar factorization \cite{AM1} developed in the authors' previous works.
-As an independent result, we also state the well-posedness of equation \eqref{eq:NLS_intro} as the following theorem.
+To prove Theorem \ref{thm:glob2}, we first show the well-posedness of the Cauchy problem for the Schr\"odinger--Langevin equation \eqref{eq:NLS_intro}.
+Then we rigorously establish the equivalence between the QHD system \eqref{eq:QHD} and equation \eqref{eq:NLS_intro} for solutions with strictly positive density, using the methods of wave function lifting \cite{AMZ1,AMZ2} (see also \cite{HaoMinE}) and polar factorization \cite{AM1} developed in the authors' previous works.
+As an auxiliary result, we also state the well-posedness of equation \eqref{eq:NLS_intro} as the following theorem.